myCalculator.us

 Weight Loss Goals

-For healthy weight loss, create a moderate calorie deficit of 500-750 calories per day through a combination of diet and exercise.
-This approach helps preserve muscle mass while promoting fat loss.
+For healthy weight loss, create a moderate calorie deficit of 500-750 calories per day through a combination of mindful eating and physical activity.
+This approach helps preserve muscle mass while promoting gradual, sustainable changes.

 Weight Gain Goals

-For healthy weight gain, create a calorie surplus of 300-500 calories per day, focusing on nutrient-dense foods and incorporating strength training to build muscle rather than just fat.
+For healthy weight gain, create a calorie surplus of 300-500 calories per day, focusing on nutrient-dense foods and incorporating strength training to build muscle in a healthy way.

 Weight Maintenance

-To maintain current weight, consume calories equal to your TDEE while focusing on balanced nutrition and regular physical activity for overall health.
+To maintain current weight, consume calories equal to your TDEE while focusing on balanced nutrition and regular physical activity for overall health and wellbeing.

 Special Considerations